Dalek I Love You: First years (1977–1980)

 In December 1977, Balfe and Gill, influenced by Kraftwerk, formed Dalek I Love You.
-The name was a compromise: Balfe wanted to call the band the Daleks (after the Doctor Who villains), while Gill wanted to call the band Darling, I Love You.
-The other two founding members were Dave Hughes (keyboards) and Chris Teepee (rhythm unit and tapes).
+The name was a compromise: Balfe wanted to call the band the Dalek (after the Doctor Who villains), while Gill wanted to call the band Darling, I Love You.
+The other founding member was Dave Hughes (keyboards).

-In 1978, Balfe left the group to manage other bands, and eventually joined Big in Japan and later the Teardrop Explodes.
-In August 1978, the band were joined by Martin Cooper (saxophone), Andy McCluskey (lead vocals and bass, who was previously in the Id) and Kenny Peers (drums), along with poets Gordon Hon (aka "The Worm") and Max the Actor.
-In September, McCluskey quit to rejoin a former Id bandmate, Paul Humphreys, to form Orchestral Manoeuvres in the Dark, and by October 1978, only Gill and Hughes remained in the band.
+In August 1978, the band were joined by Martin Cooper (saxophone), Andy McCluskey (lead vocals and bass, who was previously in the Id), and his Id bandmate, Paul Humphreys on keyboards, along with poets Gordon Hon (aka "The Worm") and Max the Actor.
+In September, McCluskey quit with Paul Humphreys to form Orchestral Manoeuvres in the Dark.

+Later in 1978, Balfe left the group (to start Zoo Records in Liverpool and manage The Teardrop Explodes & Echo And The Bunnymen, having met his business partner Bill Drummond when he played in Big in Japan at the same time as being in Dalek I Love you.
+Later Balfe joined the Teardrop Explodes on keyboards.)

+By October 1978, only Gill and Hughes remained in the band.
 As a duo, they signed to Inevitable Records.
 A demo of "Freedom Fighters" attracted the interest of Phonogram Records, who then signed them.

 However, Phonogram shortened the name of the band to Dalek I for the initial releases, and wanted to change the chords of "Freedom Fighters".
 On 16 July 1979, Dalek I released their first single, "Freedom Fighters", on Phonogram's Vertigo Records subsidiary, containing the eponymous song and B-side "Two Chameleons".
 It was followed by "The World" (2 October 1979) on Vertigo, and "Dalek I Love You (Destiny)" (1 May 1980), on the Back Door subsidiary, founded by the Blitz Brothers.
 The latter duo, composed of Chris Hughes and Paul Collister (OMD's then-manager), produced the singles under that name.

 Dalek I's debut album, Compass Kumpas (stylized as Compass kum'pəs), was released 24 May 1980 on Back Door/Phonogram.
 It was critically acclaimed but commercially unsuccessful.
 By the time of the album's release, Gill was the only remaining member, maintaining the Dalek I Love You name (Dave Hughes having left to join OMD, and then forming the duo Godot with Hartley).
 The project soon went on hiatus and Gill joined the Teardrop Explodes in July 1980, replacing Mick Finkler.
 Gill contributed two important things to the band: their most successful single, "Reward", which he co-wrote, and LSD, which he introduced to frontman Julian Cope.
 His stay with the band was short-lived.